What is Mediation?

 - You control the pace and content of mediation rather than your future being decided by lawyers, legislation or the court.

 - Most clients using mediation to reach agreement have lower legal costs.

 - The mediation process tends to be quicker than dealing with disputes through legal representatives and the court process.

 - The mediation process allows couples to create a completely flexible and bespoke set of proposals, tailored to fit your family’s particular situation.

 - The mediation process focuses on finding an outcome that both of you believe is fair to you both, rather than applying an independent measure of fairness as the courts would do.

 - Even if, for one reason or another, mediation does not in your particular case result in agreed proposals, there will almost always be benefits from having attended mediation, including a better understanding of the other person’s position and identification of the real issues in the case.

 - Where financial mediation is not successful, you can return to your solicitor with either partial or complete financial disclosure.
 This should save your own solicitor a good deal of work which means savings in time and your costs.

-The information clients share with the mediator is kept confidential, with some very limited exceptions (similar to the exceptions that apply to lawyers, therapists and counsellors).
+Yes, the information clients share with the mediator is kept confidential but with some very limited exceptions (similar to the exceptions that apply to lawyers, therapists and counsellors).
 Proposals put forward during mediation cannot be referred to in court proceedings.
 If you try to mediate but it doesn’t work, the court will never be told why the mediation wasn’t successful.